-(4) The incorrect certificate as well as any incorrect transcript of records must be confiscated and a new one issued, where applicable.
+(4) The incorrect certificate as well as any incorrect transcript of records must be confiscated and a new one issued, where appropriate.
 Along with the incorrect certificate, the Master's degree is to be confiscated if the exam or piece of assessment has been declared a fail due to deception under (1) or (2)(2).
+There can be no decision under (1) and (2)(2) after a period of five years starting on the date of the certificate.